aburg/fundstelle000/README.md

 This will search for files with two uppercase alphas followed by one or two digits and pad them with zeroes until there are three digits.

+## Features

+### Exclude stuff by prefix

+files with "gps" or "track" as prefix will get skipped

+### Prevent multimatching

+Only the first occurence of a fundstelle-like thing will get replaced.